dhaumont/visilib/README.md

 ### What is this repository for? ###

-The visilib project aims to provide an efficient C++ library for exact visibility computation in 3D.
+The visilib project aims to provide an efficient and robust C++ library for exact visibility computation in 3D.

 The main feature of the current version is exact occlusion query between two polygons, a polygon and a segment, or between two segments, and allows to answer the fundamental question "Are these two polygons mutually visible?".
 The principal application is from-region occlusion culling and exact Potentially Visible Set computation (PVS).
-The visibility determination is exact and make no simplification, in opposition to conservative or aggressive visibility methods: visilib performs the complete penumbra fusion of the occluders, by the mean of CSG operations in Plücker space.
+The visibility determination is exact and make no simplification, in opposition to conservative or aggressive visibility methods: visilib performs the complete penumbra fusion of the occluders, by the mean of CSG operations in PlÃ¼cker space.
 All the technical details are described in the companion paper "A Low Dimensional Framework for Exact Polygon-to-Polygon Occlusion Queries", presented at EGSR 2005 (cf. download section)

 ###Features###